DeepRank/deeprank/experiments/ppi_ranking/scripts/README.md

-## generate 3D feature grid files (hdf5 format) for training networks
+## Generations of 3D feature grid files (hdf5 format) for training networks
 Required input (these files are available on SBGrid):
 1. PDB files
 2. pre-calculated pssm files (can be easily done using our PSSMGen package: https://github.com/DeepRank/PSSMGen)